MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-screen-sharing.md

-# View a remote collaborator's screen in Dynamics 365 Guides on HoloLens
+# Screen sharing in Dynamics 365 Guides on HoloLens

 A remote collaborator on Microsoft Teams (PC, Mac, or mobile) may want to share their desktop or application window with you when you're on a call in Dynamics 365 Guides on HoloLens.
 Sharing a desktop or application window is useful if the remote collaborator wants to communicate information that's not captured in a file type that's supported by the file-sharing feature (.jpg, .bmp, .png, .tif/.tiff, .pdf, and still .gif.).
 For example, the remote collaborator might want to share an instructional video playing in their browser, or a series of instructions embedded in a PowerPoint presentation.